-- Contraction joints are located in the pavement to relieve stresses caused by shrinkage, thermal contraction, and moisture or thermal gradients.
+- 1. Contraction joints are located in the pavement to relieve stresses caused by shrinkage, thermal contraction, and moisture or thermal gradients.
 Joint spacing generally divides the pavement into sections of approximately the same length and width (the length to width ratio will not exceed 1.5).
-Longitudinal contraction joints are normally located between traffic lanes.
+Longitudinal contraction joints are normally located between traffic lanes (see Section 2.A.2.a of this chapter).
 Transverse contraction joints are perpendicular to the centerline and will include load transfer devices across the joint. - 2.
 Expansion or Isolation joints are used primarily to provide separation between the pavement and other structures such as bridges and inlets or at other pavement sections such as pavement slabs at intersections. - Construction joints shall be placed at the end of each day's work or whenever the paving operation ceases for over 30 minutes.
 Construction joint location will be determined in the field.